Dishant-P/Similarity-based-clustering---Official-research-module/README.md

 2. Nilsback, Maria-Elena, and Andrew Zisserman.
 "Automated flower classification over a large number of classes."
 2008 Sixth Indian Conference on Computer Vision, Graphics & Image Processing.
 IEEE, 2008.
 3. Krause, Jonathan, et al. "3d object representations for fine-grained categorization."
 Proceedings of the IEEE international conference on computer vision workshops.
 2013.

-Feature extraction is based on the work of Po-Chih Huang's CBIR system based on ResNet features [Original repo](https://github.com/pochih/CBIR)
+Feature extraction is based on the work of Po-Chih Huang's CBIR system based on ResNet features.

 If you want to cite the entire work of Similarity-based clustering for enhancing Image classification architectures please make sure to include the full citiation as follows: